ExCALIBUR-NEPTUNE/Developers-Website/README.md

 a possible CLI sequence is :

 git checkout main
 *edit* .github/workflows/pages.yml
 *edit* buildwebsite-githubpage.sh
-git commit -a -m "join the campaign for better designed software" git push github get checkout Github-Pages
+git commit -a -m "join the campaign for better designed software"
+git push github
+get checkout Github-Pages
 *edit* run.sh
-git commit -a -m "join the campaign for better designed software" git push github
+git commit -a -m "join the campaign for better designed software"
+git push github

-git will annoy you by rejecting your first pushes because of a logically spurious clash, remember that obscenities are not good practice in push comments.
+git will annoy you by rejecting your first pushes because of a logically spurious clash, ignore this in the pull by typing ctrl/O, return, ctrl/X, do remember that obscenities are not good practice in push comments.

 The workflow should be automatically invoked by the push of main, assuming